WAKE THE F UP: 5 Simple Ways To Stop Feeling So Exhausted

 How the hell does she look so awake?

 You turn back to your now lukewarm espresso and down it quick.
 You consider your options of what you can actually do to wake up a bit, but whatever you do, everyday is the same.
 If only there was a way to wake the f up.
-If only Fizzy Mag had put together a 6 step guide to beat this inescapable feeling of absolute exhaustion…
+If only Fizzy Mag had put together a super simple 5 step guide to beat this inescapable feeling of absolute exhaustion…

 Well, sleepy reader, its your lucky day.
 We did exactly that.
-Here comes the easy-to-digest of ways to make tomorrow morning a little easier.
+Here comes 5 simple solutions to make tomorrow morning a little easier.

 1. Eat breakfast